 Most developers are open and honest about their careers and skills.
 Some, however, are less than truthful and a few will simply outright lie during the interview.
 It’s difficult for non-technical interviewers to properly assess answers and figure out if they are telling the truth.
-There are ways however that you can judge a person's overall truthfulness in the interview.
-One of these ways is to come into the interview with questions to ask that do not have technical answers.
+There are ways however that you can judge a person’s overall truthfulness in the interview.
+Once you’ve got your candidates lined up, one of these ways is to come into the interview with questions to ask that do not have technical answers.

 Asking questions and listening closely to the answers is not a trick, nor is its usefulness limited to interviewing developers.